sydmizar/drugs-datasets/README.md

 Data Descriptor: Drugs, Active Pharmaceutical Ingredients, Diseases and Side Effects databases, a resource for analysis on drugs-illness interaction.

-This repository contains the Python script for the data manipulation algorithm described in the paper [_"Data Descriptor: Drugs, Active Pharmaceutical Ingredients, Diseases and Side Effects databases, a resource for analysis on drugs-illness interaction"_](https://XXXX.XXX) by Irene López, César F. Reyes, Israel Reyes and Lev Guzmán.
+This repository contains the Python script for the data manipulation algorithm described in the paper [_"Drugs, Active Ingredients and Diseases database.
+Augmenting the resources for analysis on drugs-illness interaction"_](https://XXXX.XXX) by Irene López, César F. Reyes, Israel Reyes, Tania J. Contreras and Lev Guzmán.

 ## Requirements
 The algorithms work for version of Python >  2.7.